edumarin/edumarin.github.io/_pages/about.md

 * Dec, 2022.
 Our paper "HAT: Secure and Practical Key Establishment for Implantable Medical Devices" has been accepted at CODASPY 2023.
 * Sep, 2022.
 Our magazine paper "Serverless Computing: A Security Perspective" has been accepted at the Journal of Cloud Computing
 * Sep, 2022.
 Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022
 * May, 2022.
-Bernardo has joined our group as intern.
+Bernardo has joined our group as an intern.
 He'll work with me on SDN/P4 security for 6 months.
 Welcome Bernardo!
 * May, 2022.
 Our paper "Primitives for Finite Field Arithmetic in Network Switches" has been accepted at P4 workshop 2022
 * Mar, 2022.
 Seven of the proposals we submitted to EU calls have been accepted!.
 I was involved in 4 of them
 * Mar, 2022.
 Our paper "PPFL: Enhancing Privacy in Federated Learning with Confidential Computing" has been accepted at ACM GetMobile 2022